Arizona Health Insurance: 2023 Coverage Guide

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

 Arizona Affordable Healthcare Insurance

 If you live in Arizona, you have many options for health insurance.
 If you need to buy insurance this year, it’s important to keep the open enrollment period in mind.
-You can enroll through August 15, 2021 or else you'll have to wait until November.
+You can enroll November 1, 2022 – January 15, 2023.
 Otherwise, you’ll only be able to buy a health plan if you have a qualifying event.
 We’ve created a guide below to help you figure out which plan will save you the most money through the course of the year.
 If you’re a senior, keep scrolling to the sections on Medicare.

 When Is Open Enrollment in Arizona?